sourmash-bio/sourmash/doc/command-line.md

 The `kreport` output reports kraken-style `kreport` output, which may be useful for comparison with other taxonomic profiling methods.
-While this format typically records the percent of number of reads assigned to taxa, we create ~comparable output by reporting the percent of k-mers (abundance-weighted percent containment) and the total number of unique k-mers matched.
+While this format typically records the percent of number of reads assigned to taxa, we create ~comparable output by reporting the percent of k-mers matched to each taxon and the estimated number of base pairs that these k-mers represent.
+To best represent the percent of all reads, we use k-mer abundance information in this output.
+To generate this properly, query FracMinHash sketches should be generated with abundance information (`-p abund`) to allow abundance-weighted `gather` results.

-standard `kreport` columns:
+standard `kreport` columns (read-based tools):
 - `Percent Reads Contained in Taxon`: The cumulative percentage of reads for this taxon and all descendants.
 - `Number of Reads Contained in Taxon`: The cumulative number of reads for this taxon and all descendants.
 - `Number of Reads Assigned to Taxon`: The number of reads assigned directly to this taxon (not a cumulative count of all descendants).